oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The results of these actions are unauthorized access to resources.

 # Overview
-Transaction Tokens (Txn-Token) are a means to mitigate damage from such attacks or spurious invocations.
+Transaction Tokens (Txn-Token) reduce the risks from such attacks or spurious invocations.
 A valid Txn-Token indicates a valid transaction invocation.
 Note that while many transactions are initiated via an external event (e.g. internet facing API invocation) other transactions are initiated from within the trusted domain.
 Transaction tokens apply to both externally triggered and internally invoked transactions and ensure that the user's identity or a workload that made the request is preserved throughout subsequent workload invocations.
 They preserve any context such as:

 * Parameters of the original call
 * Environmental factors, such as IP address of the original caller
-* Any computed context that needs to be preserved in the call chain.
+* Any context that needs to be preserved in the call chain.
 This includes information that was not in the original request to the external endpoint.

 Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an intentionally invoked transaction.